 This represents the number of days that have elapsed since a junior or senior last lit the lamp for Harvard.
 However, as remarkably high as these numbers are, do they really surprise anyone?
 Youth has long been destined to take over this Crimson squad.
 Just take a look at its last few recruiting classes.

-Following a third place finish in 2011-2012, Harvard landed the conference’s top batch of recruits.
-Led by a pair of upper-round NHL draft picks, sophomores Brian Hart and Jimmy Vesey, the class of 2012 was considered the school’s best in years.
+Following a third-place finish in 2011-2012, Harvard landed the conference’s top batch of recruits.
+Led by sophomores Brian Hart and Jimmy Vesey, a pair of upper-round NHL draft picks, the Class of 2012 was widely considered the school’s best in years.